slowikj/Mishka-and-interesting-sum/README.md

 ----
 We are given an array with integers.
-The aim of the task is to compute for each queried interval [a, b] the xor of the different values which occur even number of times.
+The aim of the task is to compute for each queried interval [a, b] the xor of the different values which occur an even number of times.

 Example
 ----